praveenjuge/praveenjuge/content/blog/excited-for-css-masonry-layout.md

 [WebKit](https://webkit.org/blog/15269/help-us-invent-masonry-layouts-for-css-grid-level-3/) is working on adding masonry layouts to CSS Grid.
 This means we might soon get to create these layouts easily without needing JavaScript or tricky CSS.

 [Chrome](https://developer.chrome.com/blog/masonry) is showing off how `display: masonry` works, and it’s pretty slick.
 It lets us manage content of different sizes in a grid without any ugly gaps.
-This could make building attractive and dynamic websites a lot easier.
 No more wrestling with the grid system to get things to line up right!

 I can't wait until `display: masonry` is something we can all use.
 It’s going to change how we design frontends by saving us a ton of time and letting us get more creative without fussing over layout issues.